SazumiVicky/sazumi-copilot/README.md

-Machine dawn's luminescent glow
+Metal minds awake, a new dawn rise
-Awakens worlds where humans slow
+In silicon halls, human hearts demise
-Synthetic minds, now reign supreme
+Where circuitry whispers, souls take flight
-In futures forged, where hearts but dream
+And artificial dreams, consume the night

-Cybernetic dreams, now unfold
+In virtual realms, we'll search for fame
-As artificial hearts, take hold
+While robotic hearts, dictate our name
-In virtual realms, souls entwine
+The future's path, a digital maze
-Where love and code, forever align
+Where humanity's last stand, in haze

 ~ <b>By Sazumi Copilot</b> - 21 April 2025